Home Before Dark (novel)

-Home Before Dark is a 2020 thriller novel by pseudonymous author Riley Sager.
+Home Before Dark is a 2020 psychological horror novel by pseudonymous author Riley Sager.
 The novel was first published on June 30, 2020 through Dutton.
 Sager references the 1977 Jay Anson book The Amityville Horror during the novel, which also served as part of Home Before Dark's inspiration.

+The novel is told via a split narrative in alternating chapters.
 It focuses on the characters of Maggie Holt, via her first person narrative, and her father Ewan, through excerpts taken from a book.
 The book-within-a-book focuses on supernatural events that Ewan claims drove them to flee their home and never return.
+Reviewers were impressed by the use of parallel structure.

 Synopsis

 The novel is told via a split narrative.
 Maggie Holt narrates events as they happen during current day, while her father Ewan's narrative occurs via passages of his book House of Horrors, which details the family's time at Baneberry Hall during the 1990s.
-The below synopsis is split into sections, one containing Ewan's narrative and the other containing Maggie's.

 House of Horrors

-Ewan and his wife Jess have purchased Baneberry Hall, a Victorian home in need of some repair.
+Ewan Holt and his wife Jess have purchased Baneberry Hall, a Victorian home in need of some repair.
 The realtor reluctantly informs them that the home was the site of a murder suicide; prior owner Curtis Carver murdered his daughter Katie before taking his own life, leaving his wife Marta to discover their bodies.

-She deliberately omits that the home also has a history of supernatural activity, which the family comes to discover on their own.
-Ewan and his family experience several strange events that appear to reference both the Carver murder-suicide as well as the house's original owner, William Garson, and his daughter Indigo.
-His five-year-old daughter Maggie has expressed fear of a being she calls "Mister Shadow" and has an imaginary playmate called "Miss Pennyface", so named because she has pennies on her eyes.
-Ewan begins to investigate the house's history despite a promise from his wife that he leave the past alone and is assisted by the housekeeper's (Elsa) teenage daughter Petra.
-After the kitchen ceiling collapses Ewan hires a local boy to help the caretaker patch up the ceiling and in the process, discovers letters that detail a love affair between Indigo Garson and a painter.
-The two planned to run away together and marry, only for Indigo's father to discover the plans.
+The Holts experience several strange events that appear to reference both the Carver murder-suicide as well as the house's original owner, William Garson, and his daughter Indigo.
+Five-year-old daughter Maggie has expressed fear of a being she calls "Mister Shadow" and has an imaginary playmate called "Miss Pennyface", so named because she has pennies on her eyes.
+Ewan begins to investigate the house's history, assisted by Petra Ditmer, teenage daughter of housekeeper Elsa Ditmer.

+After the kitchen ceiling collapses, Ewan discovers letters that detail a love affair between Indigo Garson and a painter.
 The letters contradict local legend that Indigo had committed suicide.
-This is later confirmed during a seance where Ewan contacts the spirit of Curtis, who leads them to the discovery that Indigo was murdered and that her spirit has been taking revenge by killing young girls in a way that pushes the blame on their fathers.
-The Holt family is attacked, but manages to flee the house, never to return.
+It is revealed that Indigo was murdered and that her spirit has been taking revenge by killing young girls in a way that pushes the blame onto their fathers.
+The Holt family flee the house, never to return.